 Yeast infections are treated with antifungal medicines.
 These are available as:

 Creams, ointments, or suppositories that you put in your vagina (you can get these without a prescription)

 Prescription pills you take by mouth

 The oils in antifungal creams and ointments can weaken condoms made of latex.
-If you plan to have sex while using one of these medicines, use a different form of birth control, like a diaphragm, but also use a condom to prevent sexually transmitted diseases How can I prevent STDs?
-STDs are infections that are passed from person to person through sexual contact, including oral sex.
-STDs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more (STDs).
+If you plan to have sex while using one of these medicines, use a different form of birth control, like a diaphragm, but also use a condom to prevent sexually transmitted infections How can I prevent STIs?
+STIs are infections that are passed from person to person through sexual contact, including oral sex.
+STIs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more (STIs).